Retirement planning is about making sure that you have enough money to live on when you retire.

-Let’s be clear, this is not just about pensions, it is about building, storing and preserving wealth to create income in the future.
+Let’s be clear, this is not just about pensions, it is about building, storing and preserving wealth for the future.

 At Apex CB Financial Planning we offer specialist retirement planning advice.
 We can help you to identify your goals and we will encourage you to spend time with us building a lifetime cash-flow model.
 This shows when you will need money and how much, and helps you to work out how much you need to save.